Skip to main content

 12 mentions Positive Neutral Negative

-• “There are also some elements that reignited PTSD memories of grinding in games to unlock stuff.
-I get the need for a form of constant engagement, yet I pray they don’t go the route of hyper-grind-minimal-rewards; we already have enough of those elsewhere, so absolutely not welcomed here!”
+• “There are also some elements that reignited PTSD memories of grinding in games to unlock stuff (watch them add like daily/weekly missions/objectives/achievements that grant you more in-game currency to buy stuff, similarly akin to PIU mobile)… I get the need for a form of constant engagement, yet I pray they don’t go the route of hyper-grind-minimal-rewards; we already have enough of those elsewhere, so absolutely not welcomed here!”

-• “On the other hand, network issues like lag and freeze arrows have to be timed now, and the unlock system looks grotesquely grindy; having to unlock noteskins is an absolute joke.”
+• “On the other hand, network issues like people are saying, some lag, freeze arrows have to be timed now, and the unlock system looks grotesquely grindy (having to unlock noteskins is an absolute joke).”

 • graphics